Wimbledon Championships: Beginning

 By 1882, activity at the club was almost exclusively confined to lawn tennis and that year the word "croquet" was dropped from the title.
 However, for sentimental reasons it was restored in 1899.

-In 1884, the club added the Ladies' Singles competition and the Gentlemen's Doubles was transferred from the Oxford University Lawn Tennis Club. ladies' doubles and mixed doubles events were added in 1913.
+In 1884, the club added the Ladies' Singles competition and the Gentlemen's Doubles was transferred from the Oxford University Lawn Tennis Club.
+Ladies' doubles and mixed doubles events were added in 1913.
 The first black player to compete at Wimbledon was Bertrand Milbourne Clark, an amateur from Jamaica, in 1924.

 Until 1922, the reigning champion had to play only in the final, against whoever had won through to challenge them.
 As with the other three Major or Grand Slam events, Wimbledon was contested by top-ranked amateur players; professional players were prohibited from participating.
 This changed with the advent of the open era in 1968.
 No British man won the singles event at Wimbledon between Fred Perry in 1936 and Andy Murray in 2013, while no British woman has won since Virginia Wade in 1977, although Annabel Croft and Laura Robson won the Girls' Championship in 1984 and 2008 respectively.
 The Championship was first televised in 1937.

-Though formally called "The Championships, Wimbledon", depending on sources the event is also known as "The All England Lawn Tennis Championships", the "Wimbledon Championships" or simply "Wimbledon".
+Though formally called "The Championships, Wimbledon", depending on sources the event is also known as "The All England Lawn Tennis Championships", the "Wimbledon Championships" or usually just "Wimbledon".
 From 1912 to 1924, the tournament was recognized by the International Lawn Tennis Federation as the "World Grass Court Championships".

-In the period of 1915–1918, no tournament was organized due to World War I.

-During World War II, the tournament was not held in the period 1940–1945.
-On 11 October 1940 one bomb hit a corner of the competitors’ stand of the Centre Court.
+In the period of 1915–1918, no tournament was organised due to World War I. During World War II, the tournament was not held in the period 1940–1945.
+On 11 October 1940 one bomb hit a corner of the competitors' stand of the Centre Court.
 The championships did go ahead in 1946 even though the damage meant that 1,200 seats were lost.
 The organisers were unable to repair the damaged section until 1947 and the Centre Court was fully restored and renovated for the 1949 edition.

-In 1946 and 1947 Wimbledon was held before the French Championships and was thus the second Grand Slam tennis event of the year.
+In 1946 and 1947 Wimbledon was held before the French Championships.
+It was thus the second Grand Slam tennis event of the year.